DBJDBJ/dbj.cond/man.md

     arr: function (a, b, /* optional */ comparator) {  },
     /*
     Can compare two arrays AND single to array AND array to single value
-    NOTE: if comparator is given it will use it otherwise uses the 'standard' aka strict_eq().
+    NOTE: if comparator is given it will be used otherwise the 'standard' aka strict_eq() is used.
     */
     lookup: function (a, b, comparator) {},
 };